AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 %}

-Well, the input energy cost and output energy generation are equal now, but the processing energy cost is too high, having nearly quadrupled, making the overall process still cost more energy than it gains.
+Well, the input energy cost and output energy generation are equal now, but the processing energy cost has become too high, having nearly quadrupled, making the overall process still cost more energy than it gains.

 However, we have other options for making rocket fuel: We can use assembling machine 3s instead and take advantage of their four module slots.
 Here is how some different combinations perform: